tozny/terraform-provider-tozny/docs/resources/tozny_realm_role.md

 ### Top-Level Arguments

-* `client_credentials_filepath` - (Optional) The filepath to Tozny client credentials for the Terraform provider to use when provisioning this realm identity provider.
+* `client_credentials_filepath` - (Optional) The filepath to Tozny client credentials for the Terraform provider to use when provisioning this resource identity provider.
 Omit if using `client_credentials_config`.
-* `client_credentials_config` - (Optional) A JSON string containing Tozny client credentials for the provider to use when provisioning this realm identity provider.
+* `client_credentials_config` - (Optional) A JSON string containing Tozny client credentials for the provider to use when provisioning this resource identity provider.
 Omit if using `client_credentials_filepath`.
 * `role_role_id` - (Computed) Service defined unique identifier for the role role.
 * `realm_name` - (Required) The name of the realm with which to associate the role role.
 * `name` - (Required) User defined name for the role role.